punytroll/inspection/README.md

 - RIFF
 - ASF
 - Vorbis comments and file structure
+- WavPack
+- AppleSingle

 ## inspectors

-**Note**: No inspector works on the file extension but always the file content!
+**Note**: Inspectors don't consider the file extension when inspecting a file - instead, they always investigate the file content!

 ### generalinspector